Creating a continuity plan for your business

 - What a continuity plan is and how you can use it

 - What makes your plan successful and worthwhile

 What is a continuity plan?

 Emergencies can develop without warning, so you need to be one step ahead to ensure staff and customers remain confident in your reputation.
-Continuity plans help you to anticipate events, prepare, prevent then recover.
-For example, you know Brexit is coming and you've still got some time to complete the next steps, and to dig yourself out of any possible holes within your business.
+Continuity plans help you to anticipate events, prepare, prevent, then recover.
+For example, you know Brexit is coming and you have still got some time to complete the next steps, and to dig yourself out of any possible holes with in your business.

 North Yorkshire County Council offer free advice, which you can access by emailing firstname.lastname@example.org.

 Why are continuity plans successful?

 Business continuity plans are useful because they allow you to prepare for the unexpected, manage risks and ensure your business can remain stable.
 If you prepare, then so can your staff, allowing them to know their roles in an emergency and business can run like daily.
 It’s about maintaining normalcy.